SgtMilk/FoodBankApp/README.md

 Disclaimer

-This web-app is made to run under https.
+This web-app is made to run under https with nginx or apache as web servers (not directly on port 80 as said earlier) for higher security.
 It has some security features, such as ignoring back-end XXS and SQL injection attacks, but it is still vulnerable to other attacks.
 All authors remove themselves from all liability towards any inconvinience the user may encounter during the use of this web-app.

 Copyright (C) 2020 Alix Routhier-Lalonde.
 This file is subject to the terms and conditions defined in file "LICENSE.txt", which is part of this source code package.